robokudo.annotators.core

 get_parent_pipeline() robokudo.pipeline.Pipeline | None

-Get the pipeline of this annotator
+Get the pipeline containing this annotator.

 get_annotator_outputs() robokudo.annotators.outputs.AnnotatorOutputs